sketchplugins/plugin-directory/README.md

 - [Custom Zoom](https://github.com/alexkaessner/custom-zoom-sketch), by Alexander Käßner: Zoom your document to a custom zoom level.
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
-- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Squash](https://github.com/mcansh/squash-sketchplugin), by Logan McAnsh <logan@mcan.sh> (https://mcan.sh): Export and optimize images with Realmac Squash
 - [Mupixa](https://github.com/mupixa/sketch-plugin-mupixa), by www.mupixa.com: Mupixa allows you to leverage the full potential of your prototypes by conducting usability research fast and effortlessly.
 - [Mugsy](https://github.com/jan-patrick/sketch_mugsy), by jan-patrick:
-- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
-Translate and preview any design with ease
 - [Disconnector](https://github.com/njcrowther/Disconnector), by Nathan Crowther: Quickly disconnect all symbols from a selection
 - [QuickTextOverride](https://github.com/dbilyk/QuickTextOverride), by Dmitri Bilyk: Use a key command to target the first text override of a symbol.
 - [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.